 Our services during Covid-19

-During the peak of the pandemic we made many changes to our services to help keep our patients and staff safe, including pausing or limiting certain services, to focus our resources appropriately.
+Since the start of the pandemic we have made many changes to our services to help keep our patients and staff safe, including pausing or limiting certain services, to focus our resources appropriately.

-Please rest assured that our changes are always in line with national guidance, and are to keep you and your loved ones safe.
+Any changes we do make are in place to help us mange the pandemic.
+They are always in line with national guidance and are to keep you, your loved ones and our staff safe.

-To help keep us all safe, it’s important that visiting still allows us to follow social distancing.
-One visitor (the birthing partner) will be able to visit for a two hour slot between 1pm and 5.30pm.
+- One visitor (the birthing partner) will be able to visit our antenatal, postnatal and Coral wards, for a two-hour slot between 1pm and 5.30pm.
 The ward will arrange your visiting time with you.

-Visiting hours have been extended, one parent at a time, can attend between 10am and 10pm.
+- Visiting hours have been extended on our Neonatal Intensive Care Unit (NICU).
+One parent at a time can attend between 10am and 10pm.